What Charlie Gard case teaches us about life and death

 Still, all is not lost.
 To help countless other infants and others with disease, critical medical research is being done.
 In recent years, treatment of childhood cancers, including lymphomas, and infectious diseases have advanced enormously.
 In fact, 80% of children with cancer can now be cured.

-President Trump has requested drastic 40% cuts in funding for medical research through the National Institutes of Health, whose budget has been decreasing in recent years.
+President Trump has requested drastic 40% cuts in funding for medical research through the National Institutes of Health, whose budget has basically been decreasing in recent years.
 But if we really want to help children like Charlie, we need to support more, not less, scientific research.

 It's time to have the difficult conversation